hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 ## Türkiye

 - Ayran: cold savory yogurt-based beverage
-- Barbunya: beans in tomato sauce (love the version with a lot of tomato paste for a richer result)
+- Kuru fasulye: beans in tomato sauce (love the version with a lot of tomato paste for a richer result)
 - Çig köfte: fresh bulgur-based wrap, great for summer

 ## Georgia